American football strategy: Offensive plays

-When the team is in formation and the quarterback gives a signal—either by calling out instructions or using a non-verbal cue known as a "silent count"—the centre snaps the ball to the quarterback, and a play begins.
+When the team is in formation and the quarterback gives a signal—either by calling out instructions or using a non-verbal cue known as a "silent count"—the center snaps the ball to the quarterback, and a play begins.

 Running plays

 A running play occurs when the quarterback hands the ball to another player, who then attempts to carry it past the line of scrimmage to gain yards.
 Alternatively, the quarterback may keep the ball and run beyond the line of scrimmage themself.
 In both scenarios, the offensive line's primary job is to run block, preventing defensive players from tackling the ball carrier.

 The choice of running play depends on the offensive team’s strengths, the defensive weaknesses, and the distance required to score a touchdown or gain a first down.
 There are many types of running plays, including: